// blog / redacted-epstein-files.md

 Preserve ongoing investigations

-Even after the deal with Jeffrey Epstein, the investigations of his case didn’t stop.
+Even after Epstein's death in 2019, the investigations of his case didn’t stop.
 Some information had to be hidden (i.e., redacted) so it wouldn’t interfere with ongoing police work, scare off people who were helping investigators, or tip off legal strategies in related cases.

 Comply with privacy and defamation laws